Seoul Halloween crowd crush: Immediate response

-Authorities did not immediately disclose what had caused the crush, but the chief of the Yongsan-gu Fire Department Choi Seong-bum said it was a "presumed stampede" and that many individuals fell.
+Authorities did not immediately disclose what had caused the crush, but the chief of the Yongsan District Fire Department Choi Seong-bum said it was a "presumed stampede" and that many individuals fell.
 An official investigation was opened by the government, which promised new methods to prevent similar incidents.
-An investigation would also be opened to determine if bars and clubs followed safety regulations.
+An investigation was also opened to determine if bars and clubs followed safety regulations.